Our Association is a

-All graduates of Army Signal Corps OCS, officers, enlisted men, family, friends, those interested in military history or helping military families in need, and the general public are all welcome to join our Association.
+The categories of membership, as specified in the association by-laws are outlined above.
 Dues are minimal, and the proceeds are used by us to support good causes and those in need of assistance.
 One of our best programs is a scholarship program, where proceeds from dues and other sources are used to support continuing education for those in need.
 If you enjoy this site, if your memories of your time in OCS are strong and warm, if you yearn for those days of youth when you felt bulletproof, then come join us.
 We'll help you rekindle those memories, reconnect with old friends, start new life-lasting friendships, and in the process help a few people along the way.

 We need you to become a member today!
 Join us!